jwdougherty/RHCSA/README.md

-## RHCSA
+# RHCSA
-#Notes on RHCSA objectives
+##Notes on RHCSA objectives

 Study points for the exam

     RHCSA exam candidates should be able to accomplish the tasks below without assistance.
 These have been grouped into several categories.
-# Understand and use essential tools
+### Understand and use essential tools

-*01        Access a shell prompt and issue commands with correct syntax 02        Use input-output redirection (>, >>, |, 2>, etc.)
+01. Access a shell prompt and issue commands with correct syntax
+02. Use input-output redirection (>, >>, |, 2>, etc.)
-03        Use grep and regular expressions to analyze text 04        Access remote systems using SSH
+03. Use grep and regular expressions to analyze text 04        Access remote systems using SSH
 05        Log in and switch users in multiuser targets 06        Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2